parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-300-nepi-ng-install.md

 ***

-## Installing `asyncssh`
+# Installing requirement `asyncssh`

-There is a core dependency to a library named [`asyncssh`](https://github.com/ronf/asyncssh); this in turn requires binary extensions, so here's our recommendation to install this library.
+`apssh` has a core dependency to a third-party library named [`asyncssh`](https://github.com/ronf/asyncssh); this in turn requires binary extensions, so here's our recommendation to install this library.
 Use `sudo` for running `pip3` unless you are working in a